Background Causes of the English Civil War

 3. That any merchant who paid ‘illegal’ taxes betrayed the liberty of England.
 Charles dismissed Parliament.

-Charles arrested nine members of the Commons for offences against the state and three were imprisoned.
+Charles arrested nine members of the House of Commons for offences against the state and three were imprisoned.
 This action by the King made him more unpopular.
 The King, defended his action by stating his belief in his own divine right saying that ‘Princes are not bound to give account of their actions, but to God alone.’
 He then dissolved parliament.

 1629 (after March)